Skip to main content

 @app.post("/webhooks/task-updates")

-authorization: str = Header(None)
+async def handle(request: Request, authorization: str = Header(None)):

-if authorization != "Bearer secret_abc123":
+if authorization != EXPECTED:

 event = await request.json()

-if event["kind"] == "status-update":
+if kind == "status-update":

 if event["final"]:

-elif event["kind"] == "artifact-update":
+elif kind == "artifact-update":

 {